panthonies/site/_posts/2020-02-28-Modeling-R.md

 ## Model Basics

-Let's go through an example exploratory workflow of fitting a model to a continuous variable using simulated dataset {% ihighlight R %}sim1{% endihighlight %}:
+Let's go through an example exploratory workflow of fitting a model to a continuous variable using simulated dataset `sim1`:

 ##### 1. **Graph the initial data.**
 {% highlight R %}